stottle-uk/react-user-list-kata/README.md

 Run `yarn test` to run the unit tests

-The e2e tests are in a seperate repo
+The e2e tests are in a seperate repo [e2e tests repo](https://github.com/stottle-uk/react-user-list-kata-e2e)

 ## Info